 Hysterectomy and endometrial ablation won't allow you to have a future pregnancy.
-Also, uterine artery embolization, myolysis and MRI-guided focused ultrasound may not be the best options if you're trying to optimize future fertility.
+Also, uterine artery embolization and radiofrequency ablation may not be the best options if you're trying to optimize future fertility.

 Have a full discussion of the risks and benefits of these procedures with your doctor if you want to preserve the ability to become pregnant.
 Before deciding on a treatment plan for fibroids, a complete fertility evaluation is recommended if you're actively trying to get pregnant.